Rheinsteig Trail: Hike & Wine in The Heart of Germany

 Quick personal advice

 The Rheinsteig: hiking along the Rhine.
 Along with the Eifelsteig, the Malerweg, the Rothaarsteig, and the Moselsteig, the Rheinsteig is one of the absolute German hiking classics.
 The Rheinsteig follows a path along the right bank of the Middle Rhine in Germany.
 The 320 km route stretches from Wiesbaden to Bonn and attracts thousands of hikers and Riesling wine lovers from all over Germany and neighbouring countries every year.
-Want to discover the heart of Germany by foot?
-Read our blog post now!
+Want to discover the heart of Germany on foot?
+Keep reading to explore everything the Rheinsteig has to offer!

 From Beethoven's hometown along one of Europe's lifelines (the Rhine) to beautiful Wiesbaden.
 Or vice versa.
-The Rheinsteig can be walked in both directions and instead of walking the whole route at once, most Rheinsteigers only walk one, two or three stages during a trip.
+The Rheinsteig can be walked in both directions and instead of walking the whole route at once, many Rheinsteigers choose to complete just one, two, or three stages per trip.
 Walk with us along the most beautiful stages of the Rheinsteig and get inspired.

-Are you looking for an authentic hiking experience in Germany and also a wine lover?
-With the Rhine by your side, you'll be hiking through the heart of Germany with the most splendid views.
+Are you looking for an authentic hiking experience in Germany while also being a wine enthusiast?
+With the Rhine by your side, you'll be enjoying some of the most breathtaking views along the way.
 The same Rhine provides the ideal climate for the white grapes of the world-famous Riesling wines.
 With hiking days varying between 10 and 20 kilometres per day, you can certainly combine some of your stages with a visit to one of the wineries.
-Hiking and wine, do we want more?
+Hiking and wine, can we ask for more?

 Book Now